Fastjet: Former subsidiaries

-Operations of Fastjet Zambia (49.5%) and Fastjet Mozambique (100%) have currently been discontinued.
 Fastjet Tanzania, the original Fastjet operation, was sold on 26 November 2018.
+Operations of Fastjet Zambia (49.5%) were discontinued in 2021.

+Those of Fastjet Mozambique (100%) were also discontinued in 2021, although plans are in hand to relaunch flights in late 2026.

 Brand ownership

 The Fastjet brand was originally owned by Easygroup Holdings Ltd, and licensed to Fastjet Plc.
 Sir Stelios Haji-Ioannou established the Fastjet brand in 2012.
 On 29 June 2017 Fastjet Plc entered into an agreement with Easygroup Holdings Ltd to acquire all intellectual property rights associated with the Fastjet brand for $2.5 million.

 Business trends

 Fastjet Limited group results are shown below (as at years ending 31 December):